 For travel lovers, there’s no better job in the world than travel blogging, but there are a lot of misconceptions about the job and what it entails.
 Of course there are!
 Few bloggers are actually turning their blogs into a business these days, so most people have no idea what is involved in the life of a professional travel blogger.

 This article was easy for me to create because I have so many questions from aspiring digital nomads showing up in my inbox each day.
-The answer to these questions are very important and everyone who wants to start a travel blog should understand them before having a real go at this profession.
+The answer to these questions are very important and everyone who wants to learn how to start a travel blog should understand them before having a real go at this profession.

 In this article, I’m going to cover some of the most common misconceptions and frequently asked questions about travel blogging and I’m going to answer the most important queries about the job in an attempt to help travel bloggers on their journey.

 1. Can I Earn a Good Living From Travel Blogging?

 Without a doubt, one of the biggest misconceptions about travel blogging is that it’s not a reliable source of income.
 When we tell people that we’re travel bloggers, their first response is: “yeah, but how do you earn money?”.